mapiedra34/mapiedra34/README.md

 - 👋 Hi, I’m @mapiedra34
-- 👀 I’m interested in becoming a software developer
+- 👀 Co-Founder and Software Developer at ZeroPhase Systems
-- 🌱 I’m currently learning python,java based android development, i focus heavily on java
+- 🌱 I’m currently working on a project with my team
-- 💞️ I’m looking to collaborate on any project for a beginner, looking for more learning opportunity
+- 💞️ I’m looking to learn and grow as a developer
-- 📫 How to reach me mark.piedra1@gmail.com
+- 📫 How to reach me markpiedra@zerophasesystems.com
 - ⚡ Fun fact: I work for Microsoft as a data center technician and completed my Masters in software application development

 <!---